Coppicing

 Many silviculture practices involve cutting and regrowth; coppicing has been of significance in many parts of lowland temperate Europe.
 The widespread and long-term practice of coppicing as a landscape-scale industry is something that remains of special importance in southern England.
-Many of the English language terms referenced in this article are particularly relevant to historic and contemporary practice in that area.
+Many of the English language terms referred to in this article are particularly relevant to historic and contemporary practice in that area.

-Typically a coppiced woodland is harvested in sections or coups on a rotation.
+Typically a coppiced woodland is harvested in sections or coups (also spelled 'coupe' but pronounced 'coop' and descended from the French or Norman French 'couper', to cut or coupé 'has been cut') on a rotation.
+English terms for an area of coppice include 'cant', 'panel' and 'fall' which can be interchangeable and regionally-based.
 In this way, a crop is available each year somewhere in the woodland.
 Coppicing has the effect of providing a rich variety of habitats, as the woodland always has a range of different-aged coppice growing in it, which is beneficial for biodiversity.
 The cycle length depends upon the species cut, the local custom, and the use of the product.
 Birch can be coppiced for faggots on a three- or four-year cycle, whereas oak can be coppiced over a fifty-year cycle for poles or firewood.